 A traumatic brain injury (TBI) is any sudden injury to your brain.
 It happens when a bump, blow, jolt, or other injury damages the brain.
 It can occur from a strong or violent strike to your head.
-It also can occur when an object, like a bullet or piece of skull, pierces your brain tissue.

 Symptoms of a traumatic brain injury